ghgemmer/Halloween/README.md

 ## Capturing Playback Data and Adding it to the Program

-When using live interactive prop movement operations (i.e. command "ImuHeadMouth ...") the large output on the serial monitor that shows the servo positions, etc, can be captured by copying and pasting it into a text file.
-This can then be opened as an Excel file and its contents copied to sheet VampireArmCapture of the excel file VampireArmCapture.xlsx.
-Once that is done the user can copy and transpose paste it from sheet VampireArmCapture to sheet 1 in the appropriate spot.
-At that point copy and paste from sheet 1 to the appropriate row in sheet 2.
+When using live interactive prop movement operations (i.e. command "ImuHeadMouth ...") do the following to produce the code snippet you need to add to the program.

+1. The large output on the serial monitor that shows the servo positions, etc, can be captured by copying and pasting it into a text file.

+2. This text file can then be opened as an Excel file and its contents copied to sheet VampireArmCapture of the excel file VampireArmCapture.xlsx.

+3. Once that is done the user can copy and transpose paste it from sheet VampireArmCapture to sheet 1 in the appropriate spot.

+4. At that point copy and paste from sheet 1 to the appropriate row in sheet 2.

+5. Then, at the top part of the file, modify the EyesLEDs and if necessary the Audio word /file word rows to be what you want.
+That is eye LEDs on/off at the desired points, and audio file number started at the desired points (currently only starting a file and not stopping it other than starting a new file possibly with no audio, although it would be easy enough to add a "Stop" as a future enhancement).

-Then sheet 2 has the code snippet you can copy and paste into the PropController.ino file for accessing it in the code for playback later on.
+6. Then sheet 2 has the code snippet you can copy and paste into the PropController.ino file for accessing it in the code for playback later on.
+Modify the constant variable names as needed in this snippet.

 ## Licenses